Comparison of temperatures

 Local time:

 Greece is two hours ahead of UK time, all year round.
-The time difference with Türkiye is plus 3 hours in winter and plus 2 hours in summer.
+The time difference with Türkiye is plus three hours in winter and plus two hours in summer.

 Making telephone calls: